MSBA Online Admissions Process

 Winston-Salem, NC 27106

 Applicants whose native language is not English and/or whose principal language of university instruction was not English must submit scores from either the TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System).
-Exception: applicants who have completed their undergraduate work in the U.S. or at an English-speaking college or university are not required to take the TOEFL or IELTS.
+Exception: applicants who have completed their undergraduate studies at an English-speaking college or university.

-The Admissions Committee recommends a minimum TOEFL score of 107 (IBT) or an official IELTS score of 7.5.
-However, score minimums are guidelines for admission.
-All official test scores will be reviewed by the Admissions Committee and considered in the decision-making process.
-TOEFL and IELTS scores are valid for two years post exam date.
-If your score is expiring, you must submit your application prior to expiration.
-The Admissions Committee reserves the right to waive the TOEFL/IELTS for international applicants who have resided and worked in the United States for an extended period of time.
+The Admissions Committee recommends a minimum TOEFL score of 100 (iBT) or an official IELTS score of 7.0.
+However, score minimums are guidelines only; all scores will be reviewed in the admissions process and minimums may be waived for applicants who have resided and worked in the U.S. for an extended period of time.

-Applicants admitted to the MSBA online program will be required to submit a $1,000 non-refundable deposit within two weeks of admission notification.
-The deposit amount is refunded back to the student at the point of matriculation as a credit towards their tuition.
+Applicants admitted to the Online MSBA program will be required to submit a $1,000 non-refundable deposit within two weeks of admission notification.
+The enrollment deposit will be applied to first semester tuition upon matriculation.